-- Brian Huey, 40, of Brattleboro was arrested for violating his conditions of release.

 -- Two juveniles were cited for stealing a vehicle after the Vermont State Police were able to track down the truck in Bellows Falls.

-According to the police a 1996 Jeep Cherokee was taken from
+According to the police a 1996 Jeep Cherokee was taken from a residence on Route 121 late Friday in Westminster and the police later found the car parked on Granger Street.

 A witness said the youths were seen pushing the truck and the 15- and 16-year-old later admitted to stealing the vehicle.